What is RFID?

 Types of RFID Readers

-The most common way to categorize readers is to classify them as either fixed or mobile.
+The most common way to categorize readers is to classify them based on their mobility.
 Other ways to differentiate between RFID readers include categories like connectivity, available utilities, features, processing capabilities, power options, antenna ports, etc.

 A reader will usually be the most expensive component in an RFID system.
-RFID readers can vary from around $400 to up to $3,000 or more depending on the features and capabilities required.
-One of the less-expensive classes of readers is USB readers, which has an average price point of around $400.
+RFID readers can vary from around $500 to up to $3,000 or more depending on the features and capabilities required.
+One of the less-expensive classes of readers is USB readers, which have an average price point of around $500 - $600.
 USB readers generally have short read ranges and are used for desktop applications.
-Handheld readers and fixed readers vary greatly in pricing depending on features and functionality offered.
+Handheld readers and fixed readers vary greatly in pricing depending on the features and functionality offered.

 - How much read range do you require for your application?

 - Any excessive environmental conditions to consider?
 Excessive heat, cold, moisture, impact, etc.?

 - Will you be adding the reader to a network?

 - Where will the reader be placed?
 Fixed location, or on a vehicle?

 - Does the reader need to be mobile?